vfarcic/devops24/manuscript/01-sts.md

 Another minute later, the third `db` Pod is also running.
 Our `api` Pods are still failing and we'll deal with that problem soon.

 What we just observed is an important difference between Deployments and StatefulSets.
 Replicas of the latter are created sequentially.
-Only after the first replica was running, Kubernetes started creating the second.
-Similarly, creation of the third started only after the second was running.
+Only after the first replica was running, the StatefulSet started creating the second.
+Similarly, the creation of the third started only after the second was running.

-More over, we can see that the names of the Pods created through a StatefulSet are predictable.
-Unlike Deployments that create random suffixes for each Pod, StatefulSets create them indexed suffixes based on integer ordinals.
+More over, we can see that the names of the Pods created through the StatefulSet are predictable.
+Unlike Deployments that create random suffixes for each Pod, StatefulSets create them with indexed suffixes based on integer ordinals.
 The name of the first Pod will always end with `-0`, the second will be suffixed with `-1`, and so on.
 That naming will be maintained forever.
-If we'd initiate rolling updates, Kubernetes would replace the Pods of the `db` StatefulSet but the names would remain the same.
+If we'd initiate rolling updates, Kubernetes would replace the Pods of the `db` StatefulSet, but the names would remain the same.

 The nature of sequential creation of Pods and formatting of their names provides predictability that is often paramount with stateful applications.
-We can think of StatefulSet replicas as being separate Pods with guaranteed ordering and uniqueness.
+We can think of StatefulSet replicas as being separate Pods with guaranteed ordering, uniqueness, and predictability.

 How about PersistentVolumes?
-The fact that the `db` Pods did not fail means that they managed to get the lock.
-So, they are not sharing the same PersistentVolume, or they are using different directories with a volume.
+The fact that the `db` Pods did not fail means that MongoDB instances managed to get the locks.
+They are either not sharing the same PersistentVolume, or they are using different directories with a volume.

-Let's take a look at the PersistentVolumes created in the system.
+Let's take a look at the PersistentVolumes created in the cluster.

 ```bash
 kubectl get pv